 The fair value of futures contracts is based on quoted market prices obtained from the Chicago Mercantile Exchange.
 For positions where independent quotations are not available, an estimate is provided, or the prevailing market price at which the positions could be liquidated is used.
 All derivative positions offset existing or anticipated physical exposures.
 Price-risk sensitivities were calculated by assuming 15% volatility in crude oil, differentials and NGL related prices, regardless of term or historical relationships between the contractual price of the instruments and the underlying commodity price.
 In the event of an increase or decrease in prices, the fair value of the Company's derivative portfolio would typically increase or decrease, offsetting changes in the Company's physical positions.
-A 15% favorable change in crude oil and NGL prices would increase the Company's net income by \$13.5 million and \$19.3 million as of March 31, 2022 and 2021.
-A 15% unfavorable change in crude oil and NGL prices would decrease the Company's net income by \$13.5 million and \$19.3 million as of March 31, 2022 and 2021.
-A 15% unfavorable change in crude oil and NGL prices would decrease the Company's net income by \$13.5 million and \$19.3 million are softed on the company's net income by \$13.5 million and \$19.3 million are softed on the company's net income by \$13.5 million and \$19.3 million as of March 31, 2022 and 2021.
-A 15% unfavorable change in crude oil and NGL prices would decrease the company's net income by \$13.5 million and \$19.3 million as of March 31, 2022 and 2021.
-A 15% unfavorable change in crude oil and NGL prices would be changes may be offset by the use of one or more risk management strategies.
+A 15% favorable change in crude oil and NGL prices would increase the Company's net income by \$11.9 million and \$15.5 million as of June 30, 2022, and 2021.
+A 15% unfavorable change in crude oil and NGL prices would decrease the Company's net income by \$11.9 million and \$15.5 million as of June 30, 2022, and 2021.
+However, these changes may be offset by the use of one or more risk management strategies.

 Interest rate risk.
-The Company's long-term debt, excluding the Revolving Credit Facility, accrues interest at fixed interest rates and accordingly, changes in market interest rates do not expose the Company to future interest cash outflow variability.
-At March 31, 2022, the Company had \$89.1 million (December 31, 2021 - \$270.0 million) drawn under the Revolving Credit Facility which is subject to interest rate risk, as borrowings bear interest at a rate equal to, at the Company's option, either the Canadian Prime Rate, U.S. LIBOR, U.S. Base Rate or Canadian Bankers' Acceptance Rate, plus an applicable margin based on the Company's total leverage ratio.
-A 1% increase or decrease in interest rates would, based on current rates and balances, decrease or increase the Company's net income by \$0.9 million (as at December 31, 2021 - \$1.2 million).
+The Company's long-term debt, excluding the revolving credit facility, accrues interest at fixed interest rates and accordingly, changes in market interest rates do not expose the Company to future interest cash outflow variability.
+As at June 30, 2022, the Company had \$185.0 million (December 31, 2021 - \$270.0 million) drawn under the Revolving Credit Facility which is subject to interest rate risk, as borrowings bear interest at a rate equal to, at the Company's option, either the Canadian Prime Rate, U.S. LIBOR, U.S. Base Rate or Canadian Bankers' Acceptance Rate, plus an applicable margin based on the Company's total leverage ratio.
+A 1% increase or decrease in interest rates would, based on current rates and balances, decrease or increase the Company's net income by \$1.9 million (as at December 31, 2021 - \$2.7 million).